AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 - Current data counts
     - 107 mice (same as v1.0.0)
     - 4079 behavior training session (down from 4082)
-    - 703 in vivo 2-photon imaging sessions (down from 705)
+    - 703 in vivo 2-photon imaging sessions (down from 704 sessions,
+      previous releases erroneously included session 875259383 in their metadata tables and claimed 705 sessions.)
     - 50,476 logitudinal recordings (down from 50,489)

 Metadata Changes